Chennai Super Kings: Kit suppliers and shirt sponsors

 Telecom service provider Aircel became the first shirt sponsor for the team after it signed a three-year deal in 2008.
 The deal was renewed in 2011 for ₹850 million, then the most expensive sponsorship deal in the IPL.
 Muthoot Group was the principal shirt sponsor from 2018 to 2020 after which Myntra took over as the principal shirt sponsor for the 2021 season.

-In 2022, tyre maker TVS Eurogrip signed up with the franchise as the principal shirt sponsor on a three-year deal worth over ₹1 billion.
+In 2022, tyre maker Eurogrip Tyres signed up with the franchise as the principal shirt sponsor on a three-year deal worth over ₹1 billion.
 Etihad Airways signed as one of the principal sponsors ahead of 2024 season with the brand displayed on the backside of the jersey.
 Ahead of the 2025 season, Etihad became the primary shirt sponsor, and the franchise signed a multi-year deal with FedEx, by which the company became the official logistics partner and the logo placed in the back of the shirts.
 The team also has sponsorship deals with India Cements, Gulf Oil, SNJ Breweries, Reliance Jio, Astral Pipes, ICICI Bank, Coca-Cola and Vision11.

 Reebok, owned by German brand Adidas, was the official kit supplier for the Super Kings from 2008 to 2014.
 From the 2015 season, Australian apparel and sports gear manufacturer Spartan manufactured kits for the team.
 Indian apparel brand Seven became the official merchandising partner of the Super Kings in 2018.
 Chennai Super Kings is registered as a brand and sells cricket kits, apparel and other merchandise.